carolineeghisolfi/cookiecutter-hearst-project/readme.md

 ```
 cd path/to/.cookiecutters
-git clone git@github.com/associatedpress/cookiecutter-python-project.git
+git clone git@github.com/associatedpress/cookiecutter-hearst-project.git
 ```

 - Now, when starting a new project with `datakit-project`, reference the cookiecutter in your filesystem.
 This creates a `pipenv` virtual environment and a ipython kernel for jupyter notebooks that will have the name of the `project_slug`.

 ```
-datakit project create --template path/to/.cookiecutters/cookiecutter-python-project`
+datakit project create --template path/to/.cookiecutters/cookiecutter-hearst-project`
 ```

 If you'd like to avoid specifying the template each time, you can edit `~/.datakit/plugins/datakit-project/config.json` to use this template by default:

 ```
- {"default_template": "/path/to/.cookiecutters/cookiecutter-python-project"}
+ {"default_template": "/path/to/.cookiecutters/cookiecutter-hearst-project"}
 ```

 ### Full virtual environment setup.
 From package management to rendering analyses.

-This python template should get AP data journalists set up quickly with a virtual environment, allowing them to clone a project and quickly install all the packages required to run ETL and analysis files.
+This python template should get data journalists set up quickly with a virtual environment, allowing them to clone a project and quickly install all the packages required to run ETL and analysis files.

 **Setup**